Supplemental Explanations to Improve Comprehension of and Trust in Soil Health Cards

 1. Do supplemental explanations (audio, video, in-person) improve farmers’ understanding of SHCs?

-2. How do the different modes of explanation compare in improving SHC understanding?
+2. How do the different modes of explanation compare in improving farmer understanding of SHCs?

 3. Do supplemental explanations improve farmers’ trust in SHCs?

-4. How do different modes of explanation compare in improving SHC trust?
+4. How do different modes of explanation compare in improving farmer trust in SHCs?

 5. Is farmer trust in SHCs influenced by whether the SHC recommended higher or lower fertilizer use than is typically practiced by farmers in the area? -